seven-foot-two/turtle-time/README.md

 ### Team Member Roles

-For the First Segment of the project, each team member was assigned a specific role:
+For the First and Second Segments of the project, each team member was assigned a specific role:

 -   **Square:** The team member in the square role will be responsible for the repository.
     -   Tozer, Francesca, and Matin